AgilData/mesos-docker-tutorial/README.md

 mesos-docker-tutorial
 =====================

-Tutorial on build a Mesos framework in Java to launch Docker containers on slaves
+Tutorial on building a Mesos framework in Java to launch Docker containers on slaves